 The more targeted you can make your college recruitment strategies, the better.
 One way to improve your targeting is to look at data from high schools of “feeder states”—the states that are most likely to funnel students into your college.
 Do applicants from particular high schools tend to come in with a specific major or group of majors in mind?
 What does your institution do best?

-If you are a recruiter from a STEM-based college like RIT or MIT, for example, it is likely more worthwhile to focus your efforts on technical high schools than performing arts high schools.
+If you are a recruiter from a STEM-based college like RIT or MIT, for example, it is likely more worthwhile to focus your efforts on technical high schools than performing arts high schools with your college recruitment strategies.

 New tools are also available to help you target students better than ever before.
 For example, College Matchmaking™ offers a flat-priced, student-driven solution that eliminates the need to blindly guess which students will be most interested in your school—a necessary evil when purchasing names through the SAT/ACT.